ringcentral/ringcentral-embeddable/docs/multiple-tabs.md

 When calling mode is set into [Browser](interact-with-calling-settings.md), widgets will create web phone connection in every widget instance.
 In our server-side, we have limitation of 5 phone connection.
 So when user selects `Browser` to make call, we only support to open tabs that no more than 5.

-## Option 1: Have only connection in first opened tab
+## Option 1: Have only connection in first connected tab

 To resolve 5 tab limitation issue for multiple tabs (more than 5), we have this option to make only a web phone connection in multiple tabs.

 ### Core idea:

-1. Web phone connection is only connected in first opened tab.
+1. Web phone connection is only connected in first connected tab.
+(Before v1.7.2, it is first opened tab.
+From v1.7.2, it is latest active tab).
 2. When user has a call in second tab or third tab etc, voice transmission is happened in first tab.
 Second tab only has web phone UI.
 3. When user controls call in second tab, control command sent to first tab to execute.
 4. When user closes first tab, second tab becomes first opened tab.
 Web phone will be connected in this tab.